top of page

 © 2025 - The Holistic Teacher Pty Ltd. ABN: 90644000368

-We acknowledge the traditional custodians of the land on which our services operate: the Gundungurra and Darug Nations.
+We acknowledge the Traditional Custodians of the land on which we work, the Dharug and Gundungurra Peoples,

 bottom of page